getanewsletter/wp-get-a-newsletter/readme.txt

 = 4.0.0 =
 Major update with Gutenberg block support, improved form styling, and Swedish translation.
 Requires WordPress 5.2 or higher.

+== Screenshots ==

+1. Posts and pages - Add newsletter forms using the Gutenberg block editor
+2. Sidebars and footers - Place forms in widget areas using the WordPress widget system
+3. Popup forms - Enable popup forms from the plugin settings page